osjacky430/cpp_stm32/include/cpp_stm32/README.md

 Since there are alot of things going on here, I need to make a list of recent ideas in order to remember the thought process and current progress.
 - Thread safety (i.e. concurrency, race condition) needs to be investigated in the future, as for now I don't have much knowledge regarding this part.
 - The implementation of interrupt is not so satisfying, but can't come up with a better idea so far.
 Need to resolve global interrupt callback problem.
+  - You should not pay the overheads for those interrupts that you are not going to use.
 - Extending/Refining SVD, since the SVD files provided by ST is poorly written for generating correct register file.
 However, this is extremely time consuming.
 - In addition to providing C style API, also consider making some C++ style API, such as builder.
 - Try some internal config file (those booleans in device.hxx) (update: this requires some non trivial wrapper so that call to non existence function will not generate compile time error)